20 of the World’s Rarest Dog Breeds

 We bet you've never heard of some of these dog breeds

-Sometimes it feels as if everyone walking down the street has a dog, but you won't find these breeds on every sidewalk.
+Sometimes it feels as if everyone walking down the street has a dog, but you won’t find these rare dog breeds on every sidewalk.
 Some hail from far-off locales, others have unique features like extra digits or talents like truffle-hunting.
-All of them are found in such small numbers that they sometimes aren't even acknowledged by the American Kennel Club.
+All of them are found in such small numbers that they sometimes aren’t even acknowledged by the American Kennel Club.
 See which dogs made the list.
+(Also rare?
+Dogs who can hang in hot weather, and those who can keep up in the cold.)

 20. Tibetan Mastiff